indigotech/taq-github-bot/src/data/local/github/tracks/track-4/steps/step-1.md

 Method: POST <br/>
 Body: // TODO

 **Note 1:** There's no code in this step!
 It's just a warming up for you to have some knowledge of what's going on inside the GraphQL.
 Be patient, young padawan.
-The code will come (in the next steps btw).
+The code will come.

 **Note 2:** The **Postman** is just a suggestion.
 Feel free to use any other tool to make a REST request.<br/>